kiglarka/holabusz/README.md

 * Refresh upon gesture
 * Favorite stops & vehicles and other custom user settings to save into SharedPreferences
 * Flavours to introduce
+* Handle orientation changes

 ## Buglist

-* Longers stops' name interfers with the time of departure on the UI
+* Longer stops' name interfers with the time of departure on the UI
 * Need to disable seekbar during refresh or handle API call cancellation

 ## Sources